itzloop/tlswebsite/README.md

 - Then i pulled the image with `docker pull sinashk/tlswebsite`.
 You might need to login to your account for this one with `docker login` and you might also need a vpn ;)
 - After the image was pulled, we can simply run it with:
 ```
-$ docker run -p 8080:8080 sinashk/tlswebsite
+$ docker run -p 127.0.0.1:8080:8080 sinashk/tlswebsite
 ```
 - Well there is one more thing we need block other traffics otherwise some can ignore tls by going straigh to port 8080 so we need to activate our firewall.
 I will use `ufw`.
+NOTE: `ufw` cannot prevent traffic to access a port mapped by docker since docker modifies iptables directly.
+So with an enabled firewall you can still visit `shantech.ir:8080` and bypass `TLS` that's why we need to add `127.0.0.1` at first to restrict the traffic to be coming from the machine itself.
 ```
 # IMPRTANT otherwise you will lose your session and probably won't be able to connect to your sever any more
 $ sudo ufw allow ssh